Sixth in a series about the Inca Trail

 Rachel gave me a scare at one point climbing some stairs.
 She tottered and fell forward, precariously close to the edge of the trail.
 She said when she felt herself losing her balance, she threw herself down to prevent just that from happening.

 There was one challenge left.
 It was another staircase that was so steep, it had to be climbed like a ladder.
 It led to what Stewart calls a watchtower.

-Then we were there, alone despite our guide and the throngs of hikers.
-That moment of exhilaration when the journey, the sense of accomplishment becomes real.
+Then we were there, alone despite our guide and the throngs of hikers, sharing that moment of exhilaration when the journey and sense of accomplishment becomes real.
 This is what we saw:

-Intipunku was at an altitude of 2,720 m (8,924′).
+Intipunku was at an altitude of 2,720 m (8,924 ft).
 There was going to be no more uphill between here and Machu Picchu, but the downhill had to be taken gingerly with Rachel’s knees.

 The trail headed towards some ruins on the outskirts of Machu Picchu.
 I’ve been unable to determine what its name is, but it’s built around what I assume is a sacred rock (Percy said these are common among Incan ruins).

 Yaneth stopped to scold some young women who were carelessly climbing on the ruins.
 Machu Picchu survived half a millennium of earthquakes, heavy rains, and jungle overgrowth in remarkably good condition, but its own popularity may now be its greatest threat.